TAG & Contract Criteria Plan Implementation Projects

 - Deadline for Agreements.

-All contracts or grants under this section for Fiscal Year 2015 must be agreed to and work started no later than October 2014 (the beginning of Fiscal Year 2015).
-All legal commitments for Fiscal Year 2015 between the UDC and the grantees must be completed within 10-months by August 21, 2015.
+All contracts or grants under this section for Fiscal Year 2024 must be agreed to and work started no later than October 1, 2023 (the beginning of Fiscal Year 2024).
+All legal commitments for Fiscal Year 2024 between the UDC and the grantees must be completed within 10 months by August 16, 2024.

 There are three categories of purposes for which grants, awards and contracts may be considered by the Upper Delaware Council.

-- Projects or issues specifically targeted for study in the River Management Plan, which is available on-line at: http://www.upperdelawarecouncil.org/publications/.
+- Projects or issues specifically targeted for study in the River Management Plan, which is available online at: https://upperdelawarecouncil.org/publications/.

 - Projects for the preparation, revision, or publication of rules, laws, plans, maps, or ordinances for the implementation of the Upper Delaware River Management Plan by participating town and township governments.